seletz/infra-podman-quadlet-test/docs/10-basic-podman.md

 $ sudo systemctl enable podman-auto-update.timer --now
 ```

-> [!Note]
+!!! note

-> For containers running as non-root users, this must be
+    For containers running as non-root users, this must be
-> a timer service needs to be added for each user.
+    a timer service needs to be added for each user.

 ```bash
 $ sudo machinectl shell --uid webapp